FACorreiaa/wanderwise-ai-server/considerations.md

 On the client, Create a nav bar item for Bookmarks that must have the itineraries saved on user_saved_itineraries and follow the same structure as the favourites with the same type of layout but with data each bookmarked item (itinerary, resturant, hotel etc)
 I already have the method to add to bookmark, AddChatToBookmark(ctx context.Context, itinerary *types.UserSavedItinerary) (uuid.UUID, error), create repository and handler to list all them and display them under the new bookmark with the paginator working too.

+Analyse the bookmark file.
+The page doesnt show and there are clearly import problem.
+Finish and complete that component properly.